mbrt/ruplicity/README.md

 Contributions are welcome!
 There are lots of features still to be implemented.
 The most important are:

-* improve the code; I need some feedback from experienced Rustaceans here :)
+* improve the code; I need some feedback from experienced Rustaceans here :);
-* improve performances (since there is always room for a boost)
+* improve performances (since there is always room for a boost);
 * implement new features such as [read backup file contents](https://github.com/mbrt/ruplicity/issues/30), and new backends (e.g. Dropbox, Azure, FTP, etc.), like dropbox does.

 ## License